-• The Opportunity Research Faculty Fellowship Program is available to all fulltime faculty with the title of assistant professor or higher whose job description

-- includes professional expectations for research.
+- The Gambrell Faculty Fellowship Program is available to all full-time faculty with the title of assistant professor or higher whose job description includes professional expectations for research.
 In addition to tenure-track and tenured faculty, this includes faculty on research or clinical appointments. - Faculty members are eligible with either 9-month or 12-month appointments.
-Faculty with 12-month appointments may not receive faculty summer pay; however, they may still apply for the entire \$15,000 and use the funding for other allowable research expenses. - One or more faculty members can participate, but the grant is limited to \$15,000. - A faculty member may participate in only one proposal. - Previous recipients of the Gambrell Faculty Fellowship are eligible to apply again after 3 fellowship cycles and all requirements from their previous fellowship are completed.
+Faculty with 12-month appointments may not receive faculty summer pay; however, they may still apply for the entire \$18,000 and use the funding for other allowable research expenses. - One or more faculty members can participate, but the grant is limited to \$18.000. - A faculty member may participate in only one proposal. - Previous recipients of the Gambrell Faculty Fellowship are eligible to apply again after 3 fellowship cycles and all requirements from their previous fellowships are completed.